Silk Overview

 another refresh driver tick task.
 On the content process, the IPDL

-In order to have multiple monitor support for the RefreshDrivers
+In order to have multiple monitor support for the RefreshDrivers, we

 display changed notification.
 Based on which display the window is on,